david-kerwick/david-kerwick.github.io/_drafts/2017-10-03-finding-double-byte-characters.markdown

 Turns out the database column in question is specified using BYTE i.e. `VARCHAR2(20 BYTE)` and xml being a good internet citizen treats strings as UTF-8 so counts double byte characters as 1 like for example things with fada's á ú etc... but they take up two bytes so if you are at the limit this can push you over the edge.

 Now finding the offender in a giant blob of xml is no fun.
-Especially when it's a invisible character.
+Especially when it's an invisible character.
 So regex to the rescue

 ```